saucelabs/sauce-docs/docs/contributing/style-guide.md

 Badges are color-coded images that alert a reader to special considerations for a given section.
 We currently support 2 types of badges:

-GOLD indicates that a page is deprecated or out-of-date in some way
+GOLD indicates that a page is deprecated or out-of-date in some way, for example:

 * DEPRECATED

 BLUE indicates that the feature being documented is limited in its scope or availability, for example:

 * ENTERPRISE ONLY
 * IOS ONLY
 * LIVE TESTING ONLY